Contact Us

 • Mi Esperanza Course: Sewing and the Mi Esperanza maquila

-I have had many good experiences working with Liz Alig making garments out of recycled t-shirts.
+I have had many positive experiences working with Liz Alig, creating garments from recycled t-shirts.
 I got to meet EA and make her wedding dress, the groom's suit, the bridesmaids’ dresses, and the groomsmen's suits.

-In Honduras, there are not many jobs available for women, and that is why I thank God for Mi Esperanza for allowing me to be part of this wonderful project.
-I like the fact that there is no discrimination because of my age, but pure affection and motivation toward me from the staff.
+In Honduras, there are few job opportunities available for women, which is why I am grateful to God for Mi Esperanza, allowing me to be part of this wonderful project.
+I appreciate the fact that there is no discrimination based on my age, but pure affection and motivation from the staff toward me.
 Through these seven years, I have felt emotional, economic, and moral support.
 I feel at home every day that I work at Mi Esperanza.

-I have had so many benefits and gifts from Mi Esperanza.
-I have received a sewing machine that I use to work at home sometimes, fabrics, school supplies, and food, When my son had an accident, he could barely walk and Lori gave me a pair of crutches.
+I have received numerous benefits and gifts from Mi Esperanza.
+I have received a sewing machine that I use to work from home, as well as fabrics, school supplies, and food.
+When my son had an accident, he could barely walk, and Lori gave me a pair of crutches.
 That was so nice of her.
 But the most important thing is that they gave me a sewing course to learn how to sew.
 Because of it, I can work for Mi Esperanza.
 I have skills now and a job that helps me provide for my family.

 I am thankful to God for being part of Mi Esperanza project and I ask God everyday to give me the wisdom to be better.
 May God bless this organization to continue helping women help themselves.